luketevl/learn-sveltejs/README.md

 - Auto-subscription only works with store variables that are declared (or imported) at the top-level scope of a component.
 - It's possible to derive a store from multiple inputs, and to explicitly set a value instead of returning it (which is useful for deriving values asynchronously).
 Consult the  for more information.
 - **Named slots** can also have props; use the let directive on an element with a slot="..." attribute, instead of on the component itself.
+- In server-side rendering (SSR) mode, contents of <svelte:head> are returned separately from the rest of your HTML.
+- **Module context EXPORTS** You can't have a default export, because the component is the default export.

 ```js